 I try to focus on how many factors played into my story.
 The fact that the area where my injury occurred is usually desolate.
 I’m fortunate that I happened to be there when there were people around.
 I’m grateful that the people around me were not only willing to put themselves in harm’s way to help me, but also that they brought skills to the table that were essential in my successful retreat.
 And I’m thankful to be surrounded by people in my life that have stepped away from their own duties to provide help to me when I need it most.

 I hope that whenever anyone around me needs help, I have the wisdom to recognize it and the willingness to provide it.
 I have a new perspective on the fragility and ephemerality of life, and I plan to hold onto it as long as I’m able.
-But that doesn’t mean I’m done with the Linville Gorge.
+But that doesn’t mean I’m done with hiking.